RADARC/Scout-Radio/README.md

 ### Audio Output
 The stereo audio audio output from the radio chip is amplified to provide an output to headphones of external speakers.
 This is then further amplified to drive an on board loudspeaker.
 The output from the radio chip is also fed to the ADC inputs on the Pi Pico to enable the Pi Pico to provide USB or Bluetooth feed to an external program such as WSJT-X. The Pi Pico may be able to decode locally digital protocols such as FT8 and display locally.
-The Pi Pico also provides a PWM audio output for beeps and music for simple games.
+The Pi Pico also provides a PWM audio output for beeps, morse code, and music for simple games.

 ### 1.3 inch IPS Colour LCD Display